maciej-piatek/TWEENK/README.md

 * Strong AES-256 encryption
 * Portability (no need for installation, use it anywhere)
 * Ease of use
+* Safety (Constantly updating Go and Fyne to the newest versions to avoid bugs and exploits)

 ## Planned features: